Ralf Edström: Club career

 Starting his career in Degerfors IF, a club known to produce many young talents, Edström moved to Åtvidabergs FF and became national champion in 1972.
-He moved to PSV Eindhoven in 1973 and was part of the team that became national champion in 1974/75 and 1975/76.
+He moved to PSV Eindhoven in 1973 and was part of the team that became national champion in 1974–75 and 1975–76.
 On club level, he became not only Swedish Champion, but also Dutch (twice) and French Champion.
 He also won the Swedish, Dutch and Belgian Cups and was voted Swedish player of the year twice (1972 and 1974, winning Guldbollen).
 He injured his knee while at AS Monaco which prevented him from playing any games for Örgryte IS and ultimately led to his retirement from professional football in 1985.

 International career

-Edström made 40 appearances for the Swedish national team and scored 15 times.
+Edström made 40 appearances for the Sweden national team and scored 15 times.
 He is most noted for his performance in the 1974 FIFA World Cup where he had a big part in Sweden finishing fifth, and he made six appearances and scored four goals during this tournament.

 While representing Sweden at the 1978 FIFA World Cup in Argentina, Edström was arrested for speaking to a person in Buenos Aires; however, the Argentine military released him upon recognising its error (that he was not one of its citizens but a professional footballer who was in the country for the tournament it was hosting).